SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserLaunchProtocol.md

 The recommended implementation of this protocol is as follows:

 1. The landing page (portal) provides URLs from which the user/student can choose.
-The URLs optionally contain the StoreURL or ResetURL options.
+The URLs optionally contain the StoreURL option.
-1. The landing page resets the browser's default to the original default page.
+1. The landing page resets the browser's default to the original default page by calling the Reset URL API (`SecureBrowser.security.restoreDefaultStartPage`).
-1. Upon selection of a target state/URL, or after pressing a confirmation button, the landing page calls appropriate API to set the URL as the new browser default (if URL option exists in URL query string).
+1. Upon selection of a target state/URL, or after pressing a confirmation button, the landing page calls the Store URL API (`SecureBrowser.security.setAltStartPage`) to set the URL as the new browser default (if URL option exists in URL query string).
 1. If necessary, the browser receives this API call and implements the request.
 1. Browser is redirected to the requested URL.